mariusalexander/code-performance-analyzer/README.md

 The tool requires a patched [*M2-ISA-R-Perf*](https://github.com/mariusalexander/M2-ISA-R-Perf/tree/implement-block-scheduling-model), that allow exporting the structural and schedule model as pickle files.

-1. Create a virtual Python environment and activate it:
+1. Initialize the submodules:

     ```
+    $ git submodule update --init --recursive
+    ```

+2. Create a virtual Python environment and activate it:

+    ```
     $ python3 -m venv venv
     $ source venv/bin/activate
     ```

-2. Install the Python dependencies:
+3. Install the Python dependencies:

     ```
     $ pip install -r requirements.txt
     ```

-3. This tool depends on *M2-ISA-R-Perf*, which does not yet provide a Python package.
+4. This tool depends on *M2-ISA-R-Perf*, which does not yet provide a Python package.
 To use this application, use:

     ```
     $ source .env